Alfred Milnes: Early life

 After the war, Milnes was 21 years old when he returned to Coldwater.
 He worked as a clerk in his father's business until 1871, when he formed a mercantile partnership called "Mines & Vanderhoof".
 The partnership prospered for ten years, after which Milnes sold hist interest and started his own business.
 On January 6, 1868, Milnes married Lucina E. Hull, the younger child of Cyrus and Eunice (Allen) Hull, who were owned a farm in Quincy.
 Alfred and Lucina had three children: Alfred Cyrus, Maude L., and Mabel F.

 Politics

 Milnes became a member of the board of aldermen of Coldwater in 1876 and 1877.
-He was elected mayor of Coldwater in 1885 and 1886 was a member of the Michigan Senate, 1888-1890.
+He was elected mayor of Coldwater in 1885 and 1886 was a member of the Michigan Senate, where he represented the 7th district, from 1888 to 1892.
 He was elected the 28th lieutenant governor of Michigan in 1894 and served under Governor John T. Rich until his resignation June 1, 1895.

 Milnes was chosen from a special election in April 1895 as a Republican from Michigan's 3rd congressional district to the 54th Congress to fill the vacancy caused by the resignation of Julius C. Burrows.
 Milnes served from December 2, 1895, to March 3, 1897.
 He was an unsuccessful candidate for re-election in 1896 to the Fifty-Fifth Congress and was appointed postmaster of Coldwater in 1898 and served until 1902.
 He was also a delegate to the Michigan constitutional convention of 1907 and 1908.